AliAdanPro/Electronics_Management/README.md

 ## Introduction

-The Electronic Device Management System is a sophisticated tool that empowers users to efficiently store and retrieve data related to electronic devices, mobile phones, and GPUs.
-With its intuitive interface and robust backend, managing device information has never been easier.
+This is a basic Electronic Device Management system that empowers users to efficiently give inputs and store and display data related to electronic devices, mobile phones, and GPUs.
 ## Key Features

 - **Device Management:** Store and display details of electronic devices, mobile phones, and GPUs.
 - **Modular Design:** Utilize object-oriented programming principles for code modularity and reusability.
-- **Data Persistence:** Save device information to files for easy retrieval and future reference.
-- **User-Friendly Interface:** Simple and intuitive interface for seamless interaction.
+- **User-Friendly Interface:** Simple and easy interface.

 ## Usage